camjohn47/chess-learning/README.md

 ## Installation

 ### Clone
-You can clone this repository by using the following link: BLANK.
+You can clone this repository by using the following link: https://github.com/camjohn47/chess-data.

 ### Prerequisites and Setup
 You'll need the following Python modules in order to run all three modules: